iakshay/iakshay.github.com/_posts/2013-09-22-gsoc-post-midem.md

 - **File Sharing** via WebRTC.
 Yes, P2P File sharing is possible in browser
 - **Rich text Editing** in Notes, this is going to be tricky.
 I think using etherpad is probably better option.
 - **Better Accesibility**, need to make Chat and Notes better accesible.

+The list is probably endless, hope I can implement few of these after GSoC.

 Its been really fun working working with WebRTC and Fluid Infusion Framework.
 WebRTC certainly the next big thing on the web.
 Glad I got the opportunity to work on WebRTC through GSoC.
 I'm going to try and continue making contributions to the application.